 Layer Ingredients and Mix.
 Preheat oven to 325°.
 Place flour, sugar, butter, milk, eggs, and vanilla (in that order) in 4-qt. bowl of a heavy-duty electric stand mixer.
 Beat at low speed 1 minute, stopping to scrape down sides.
 Beat at medium speed 2 minutes.

-- Bake at 325° for 1 hour and 30 minutes or until wooden pick inserted in center comes out clean.
+Pour and Bake.
+Pour into a greased and floured 10-inch (16-cup) tube pan, and smooth.
+Bake at 325° for 1 hour and 30 minutes or until a long wooden pick inserted in center comes out clean.
 Cool in pan on a wire rack 10 minutes.
-Remove from pan; cool completely on wire rack.
+Remove from pan to wire rack, and cool completely (about 1 hour).

 Really, the best pound cake recipe!!

 Some small tips - you must NOT make the butter too soft - your fingers shouldn't easily sink in when you 'squeeze' it.
 Then you would want to cream it in the mixer before you put other ingredients in.
 Secondly, you should always sift the flour!!
 These two 'extra' steps will make all the difference.
 The result is the rich yet light, silky and fluffy masterpiece with no effort what-so-ever.
 I am sure this is a very good basic recipe that you can manipulate by adding nuts/fruits or giving chocolate swirls.
 I will be making this the rest of my life.

 I think the key to this recipe is exactly that, you avoid the step of creaming the butter and sugar - It reduces the number of steps (see title of recipe) - Certainly, the best recipes will always cream the butter and sugar to create the best textures, but for home cooks who are intimidated by basic baking knowledge, this recipe is a good work around that yields consistent results with less fuss.